Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Security and Privacy in Eye Tracking and Implications for Virtual Reality

 \end{definition}

-The eye-tracking community initially utilized standard differential privacy mechanisms, namely Gaussian and Exponential mechanisms, on saliency heatmaps~\cite{liu_dp_etra19} and on aggregated eye movement features that were collected from VR reading tasks~\cite{steil_dp_etra19}.
-These initial works showed the potential of formal methods for the VR domain; however, they suffer from the correlations in the data that could jeopardize privacy, especially from temporal correlations as independent noise sampling from the standard mechanisms allows adversaries to reconstruct signals that are very close to the original ones.
-Bozkir et al.~\cite{bozkir2021differential} further iterated these works and addressed the temporal correlation issue by translating the data into difference signals and using the frequency domain to add the randomly generated noise.
-The authors noted that apart from the correlation challenge, privacy-utility trade-off becomes very important as eye-tracking data already consists of a certain amount of noise due to the limitations of sensors and image processing approaches.
-Furthermore, the privacy noise needed to establish a strong differential privacy guarantee is known to hurt utility across other domains and ends up masking valuable insights from the processed data~\cite{kifer2011no}.
+The eye-tracking community initially utilized standard differential privacy mechanisms, namely Gaussian and Exponential mechanisms, on saliency heatmaps~\cite{liu_dp_etra19} and aggregated eye movement features that were collected from VR reading tasks~\cite{steil_dp_etra19}.
+These works showed the potential of formal methods for VR, even with $\epsilon$ values in the vicinity of $\epsilon=1$; however, they suffer from the correlations in the data that could jeopardize privacy, especially from temporal correlations, as independent noise sampling from the standard mechanisms allows adversaries to reconstruct signals that are very close to the original ones.
+Despite the correlation issue, both works showed that it is possible to maintain high accuracy in utility tasks while preserving privacy.